-The evaluation board "EVB83203" described in this document allows customer to evaluate the pre-driver for applications in the typical range off 12V-30A.
+The evaluation board "EVB83100" described in this document allows customer to evaluate the pre-driver for applications in the typical range off 12V-30A.
 The absolute maximum operating voltage is limited by the external N-FETs to 40V, all auxiliary components on the board can also support 40V or higher.
 This means the evaluation board can be used to evaluate the pre-driver for 24V applications as well.

-The pre-driver IC is supplied from the battery via a CLC filter and reverse polarity protection.
-Supply for the pre-drivers' digital IO's and current sense amplifier is realized by voltage regulator in the MLX80051 LIN SBC.
+The pre-driver IC is supplied from the battery via a reverse polarity diode, whereas the half-bridges are supplied via a CLC-filter.
+Supply for the pre-drivers' digital IO's and current sense amplifier is realized by a linear regulator on the board.
 This VDD supply is routed to the microcontroller connector in order to supply the microcontroller from the same supply.